gndrmnn/nodepool/doc/source/configuration.rst

         - name: provider1

 The `name` and `image` keys are required.
 The `providers` list is also required if any nodes should actually be created (e.g., the label is not currently disabled).
 The `min-ready` key is optional and defaults to 2.
 If the value is -1 the label is considered disabled.
+``min-ready`` is best-effort based on available capacity and is not a guaranteed allocation.

 The `subnodes` key is used to configure multi-node support.
 If a `subnodes` key is supplied to an image, it indicates that the specified